viacheslav-sabadash/aioetherscan/docs/index.rst

-Welcome to etherscan.io API python wapper!
+Welcome to etherscan.io API python wrapper!
 ==========================================

 This is an index page.